fullstack-storyteller/Practice/DotNetCore/_4_hosting_in_aspnetcore.md

 - Setting up the web server
 - Loading the host and application configuration from various configuration sources
 - Configuring Logging

+During InProcess hosting CreateDefaultBuilder() mehtod calls UseIIS() method and hsts the app inside of the IIS worker process (w3wp.exe or iisexpress.exe)

+InProcess hosting has significantly higher request throughput than OutOfProcess hosting